 Burn Books used to be destructive forms of social currency and were a perfect example of the incredible powers of groupthink in bullying.
 Kids would pass them around, filling page after page with mean, hurtful statements about people.

 Today, there’s no need for a physical book that could be left behind or confiscated.
 They exist online in Google Docs and in files.
 They can be password protected and shared peer-to-peer instantly.

 Today’s Burn Books may also take the shape of private, invite-only group chats and messages.
 Portions of these can be leaked out via screenshots and shared online.

 Anonymity enables teasing without confrontation

 Anonymous messaging apps are especially popular at schools right now.
 Kids can log in and leave hurtful comments anonymously, unattached to their real names, email addresses, or phone numbers.

 Impersonating can be done in a matter of seconds

 The closest analog for this type of cyberbullying in the past was impersonating someone on the phone — but even that doesn’t really come close to what’s happening now.
 These days, kids can quickly and easily create brand-new Facebook, Snapchat, Instagram, and other social media profiles pretending to be another child.

 They then post embarrassing, scandalous, or even illegal activities to try and get the victim in trouble.
 Not only does it affect the victim’s sense of worth.
 It’s often made public for the entire school community to see, as well, adding humiliation to the sense of invasion.

-At Bark, we know cyberbullying can be a frightening — and complicated — issue for children and parents alike.
+At Bark, we know cyberbullying and bullying can be a frightening — and complicated — issue for children and parents alike.
 We’ve also seen firsthand how devastating the effects of bullying can be.
 Check out this video to learn more about why we started Bark, as well as some of the warning signs your child is being cyberbullied.